Salvation

 The doctrine of salvation in the Bible is a complex one.
 Coming to Christ and having our sins forgiven is just the first step on a lifelong journey that leads to salvation.

 What is salvation?
 Salvation is the state of safety a person enters after being saved from danger or harm.
-In the Old Testament it referred mainly to the saving of God's people, by God, from their earthly enemies.
-In the New Testament it refers mainly to the saving of God's people, by their Saviour, from the wrath of God (the punishment due for their sins).
+In the Old Testament it referred mainly to the saving of God's people, by God, from their earthly enemies, but in the New Testament it refers mainly to the saving of God's people, by their Saviour, from the wrath of God (the punishment due for their sins).

 The New Testament speaks of being saved in three tenses: